 Because we flew, we envy no man on earth.

-By Travis Lind Thornton
+Submitted by Travis Lind Thornton